911 Information

 1. Know the location of the emergency and be as specific as possible.
 If you are in South Fayette Township, say so.
 Do not confuse your township location (South Fayette) with your mailing address name (Bridgeville 15017, McDonald 15057, Oakdale 15071, etc.).

-2. Specify the kind of emergency: police, fire or ambulance.
+2. Specify the kind of emergency: police, fire or medical.

 3. Explain the specific emergency, such as a crime that has occurred or is about to occur, a house that is burning, a person who is unconscious, people who have suffered a traffic accident, etc.

-4. State whether or not weapons are involved, such as a gun or knife.
+4. State if a weapon is involved, such as a gun or knife.